Formerly known as Sport Pistol, 25m Pistol women’s event was introduced in the 1960s.

-After all competitors have completed the Precision Stage, they then fire the Rapid Fire Stage on a Rapid Fire target.
+After all competitors have completed the Precision Stage, they then fire the Rapid Fire Stage.

 Rapid Fire Stage